Graduate Alternative Loans

-The maximum amount you can borrow is the cost of attendance minus any financial aid you receive (for example, grants, work-study, federal student loans and federal parent loans).
+The maximum amount you can borrow is the cost of attendance minus any financial aid you receive (for example, grants, work-study, federal student loans).
 Be aware that the amount certified by Texas State may, in order not to exceed your cost of attendance, be less than the amount you requested on your initial application.

 Selecting the Best Loan

 To be sure you choose the right alternative loan, you will want to ask lenders the following questions:

 - Does my school have to certify the application?

 - Do I need a cosigner?

 - How long does the application process take?